23 Aug Don’t Cry for Me, Audubon

 Thus, you may see some birds that look shabby, especially at the end of summer.
 They may even be difficult to recognize because they’ve lost characteristics commonly used to identify them.

-After all, kindness given to birds begins with kindness in ourselves.
+After all, kindness given to birds begins with kindness given to ourselves.

 And that will always help you feel better.